Petitions allow local people to let the council know about their concerns.

 Please note that during election periods, political issues will be restricted.

-An acknowledgment letter will be sent to the principal petitioner by the decision making and scrutiny team within ten working days of the receipt of the petition.
-The letter will outline what action will be taken.
+An acknowledgment letter (or email) will be sent to the lead petitioner by the Committee Services team, within ten working days of the receipt of the petition.
+This will outline what action will be taken.
+In the case of an ePetition, an acknowledgement email will be sent to the lead petitioner.

-The petition may then be referred appropriately to a strategic director, assistant mayor, or to the cabinet for consideration.
+The petition may then be referred appropriately to a strategic director, lead member, or the Cabinet, as appropriate, for consideration.

-Principal petitioner - the person who initiates the petition and decides when and how it is to be submitted.
-The principal petitioner will be the main point of contact.
+Lead petitioner - the person who initiates the petition and decides when and how it is to be submitted.
+The lead petitioner will be the main point of contact.

 Submitted petitions - a petition that has been submitted to the council and which they are currently considering.